 You may print and sell your manipulated artwork that uses my stock.
 But I do not allow prints if you are allowing people to buy my photo 'as is' or altered with textures/colors while it still looks very close to the original shot.
 Manipulated with other images is fine, whether it's digital, drawn, or painted.

 You may use my stock images in a tutorial in blog format, pdf format, video format, etc., but please do not upload or redistribute the original stock file(s).
 I prefer my photos being downloaded directly from my site, even if you need to contact me so that I can upload the individual file and provide you the exclusive link.
+I am also available to grant you permission if the tutorial is exclusive where files must be included.
+But please let me know!

 I went out to take new pics of a friend out at the bird refuge, which is a mixture of green fields, dry desert ground, many, many birds and random water and ponds and huge-looking lakes in various spots.
 So it inspires me to share more stock thoughts, again.